snowflakedb/snowflake-cli/README.md

 1. Create a `.snowsql` folder with a `config` file at the following path: `%USERPROFILE%\.snowsql\config`
 2. Add a new configuration for your Snowflake connection with SnowCLI.
 You must prefix the configuration with `connections.`.

+### Manage packages in Snowflake Stages

+You can use the Snowflake CLI to assist you in creating and uploading custom packages for Snowflake.
+This includes both full native libraries (and all needed dependencies) and Python packages that have native dependencies that are supported by Anaconda.
+All dependency evaluation is performed using `pip` on the machine the SnowCLI runs on and can create and help upload packages.
+Here's a flow to upload a custom package:

+1. Check to see if a package is supported: `snow package check textblob`
+2. Create a zip file of the package: `snow package create textblob` - this creates a `{package}.zip` file in the current directory that can be uploaded to a stage to used in imports to include the package.
+3. Connect to snowflake
+   - `snow login`
+   - `snow configure`
+4. Upload to a stage (I'll upload to a stage called `packages` in the database / schema configured in previous step): `snow package upload -n textblob.zip -s packages --overwrite`
+5. You can now use the package in functions / procedures by adding an import to `@packages/textblob.zip`.

+It's worth noting that if you create and publish functions and procedures using the SnowCLI using the patterns below, it will automatically bundle packages + code in a single zip that is created.
+But you can manage packages independently of the SnowCLI if you want to.

 ### Build a function